UzuCore/NSW.M2/README.md

 When using compressed formats:

-- NSZ files are decompressed automatically
+- NSZ files are automatically decompressed
-- XCZ files are decompressed automatically
+- XCZ files are automatically decompressed

-Decompression happens during processing.
+Decompression runs simultaneously during processing.

 ---

-## Streaming Processing
+## Streaming Processing Pipeline

-Uses a streaming pipeline that:
+This tool uses a real-time streaming pipeline to:

-- Processes data during merge or split
+- Process data during merge and split operations
-- Avoids temporary files
+- Prevent temporary file creation
-- Reduces disk usage
+- Reduce disk usage
-- Improves performance
+- Improve performance

 ### Traditional workflow

 1. Decompress NSZ/XCZ
 2. Create temporary NSP
-3. Merge or split
+3. Perform merge or split

-This tool performs everything in a single step.
+This tool performs all steps simultaneously.

 ---

-## Use Cases
+## Development Environment

-- Working with split NSP/XCI files
-- Handling compressed NSZ/XCZ containers
-- Processing very large files
+- Visual Studio 2026
+- .NET 8.0 (LTS)
+- LibHac
-- Automation workflows
+- Avalonia

 ---

-## Built With

-- Visual Studio 2022 — Primary development environment
-- .NET 8.0 (LTS) — High-performance cross-platform runtime
-- LibHac — Nintendo Switch filesystem and container handling
-- WPF — Windows desktop GUI framework

----

-## Technical Notes

-- Streaming I/O architecture
-- Optimized for large files
-- Lightweight GUI

----

 ## Legal Notice

 This project does not include any encryption keys.
-Users must provide their own keys if required.

 This project is intended for research and development purposes only.

----